hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) combined date-time formats.
 For example, "2007-04-05T14:30Z" or "2007-04-05T12:30-02:00".

-## Schemas
+## Schema

-Property definitions are collected into a Schema data type, which defines all the possible properties for an item that belongs to a given schema.
-These schemas include the following:
+Property definitions are collected into a Schema data type, which defines all the possible properties for an item that belongs to a given Schema.
+A Schema includes the following:

-- a name
+- *name* - the name and identifier for the Schema
-- a description
+- *description* - description of the Schema
-- an owner
+- *owner* - the Pike compatible org identifier for the owning org of the Schema
-- a list of `PropertyDefinitions`
+- *properties* - a list of `PropertyDefinitions` that define the attributes of the entity being defined by the Schema

 Schemas are used to validate a collection of property values defined in a data structure.